Magnitude homology of enriched categories and metric spaces: Magnitudes of enriched categories and metric spaces

-\begin{eg} If $\V$ is essentially small, but otherwise arbitrary, we can let $\k=\N[\ob(\V)/\mathord{\cong}]$ be the ``monoid semiring'' of the monoid of isomorphism classes of objects in $\V$.
+\begin{eg} If $\V$ is essentially small, but otherwise arbitrary, we can use the ``monoid semiring'' $\N[\V] = \N[\ob(\V)/\mathord{\cong}]$ of the monoid of isomorphism classes of objects in $\V$.
+Thus the elements of $\N[\V]$ are formal $\N$-linear combinations of isomorphism classes $[v]$, where multiplication is $\N$-linear and $[u] \cdot [v] = [u\otimes v]$.
 This is the universal example: any other size on $\V$ factors uniquely through it.

-In particular, if $\V=[0,\infty]$, then the elements of this universal $\k$ are formal $\N$-linear combinations of numbers in $[0,\infty]$.
+In particular, if $\V=[0,\infty]$, then the elements of $\N[\V]$ are formal $\N$-linear combinations of numbers in $[0,\infty]$.
 We might write such an element as